silentorb/marloth-story/books/fairytale/part2.md

 there all alone in the dark!"

 The captain rose to his feet and headed for the door.
 "Fine.
 I'm coming.
-But if you're wrong about this, I'm gonna kill you."
+But if you're wrong about this, you'll be the one outside the gate."

 "Yes, sir!"